 I’m on both teams, I love both types of cookies equally.
-I like any type of cookie, if we’re being honest.
+I won’t say now to any type of cookie, if we’re being honest.

-However, as the poll shows, and from general knowledge, AND my family’s preference for non raisin things, I know a lot of people have a hate on for raisins.
+However, as the poll shows, and from general knowledge, AND my family’s preference for non raisin things, I know many people are just not raisin fans.

-For those of you who don’t like raisins but are still with me here, this recipe for Oatmeal Chocolate Chip Coconut Cookies is for you.
+For those of you who don’t like raisins but are still with me here, then this recipe for oatmeal chocolate chip coconut cookies is for you.

-Go ahead, check it out, no hard feelings.
+So go ahead, check those recipes out, no hard feelings.
 And if you ever get curious and you feel like trying a really good oatmeal raisin cookie, come back and try this recipe.
 Okay?

 Now, for those of you who DO like raisins and oatmeal raisin cookies, this recipe…mmm…this recipe.
 You’re going to like it.